 - 1. Check the voltage of the power source at the Power connector.
 It should be between 9.6 and 32 VDC. - 2.
 Check wires and cables for the following: - Loose connection points - Faulty connectors - Cut wires - Damaged insulation, which allows water to migrate into the cable.
 Water, whether or not it comes in contact with wire, can cause system failure.
 Water may increase the dielectric constant of the cable sufficiently to impede sensor signals, or it may migrate into the sensor, which will damage sensor electronics. - 3.
 Check the CRBasic program.
+Verify that enough data logger memory has been allocated for real-time data buffering.
+Typically, a Scan() BufferOption of 300 to 500 should suffice.
 Create a simplified version of the program, or break it up into multiple smaller units to test individually.
 For example, if a sensor signal-to-data conversion is faulty, create a program that only measures that sensor and stores the data, absent from all other inputs and data.
 Write these mini-programs before going to the field, if possible. - 4.
 Verify that each TEMP 120 in the network has a unique CPI address. - 5.
 Check the data logger and TEMP 120 operating system and update them as needed. - 6.
 Check that the scan rate is long enough for the measurement time.
 The data logger compiler often catches scan rates that are too fast. - 7.
-Ensure that the CPI network bit rate is fast enough for the data generated and that it can accommodate the cable lengths in use.
-(See CPI network bit rate (p.
-22).)
+Ensure the CPI network bit rate is fast enough for the data generated and that it can accommodate the cable lengths in use.
+(See CPI network bit rate [p.
+22].)